Laser Liposuction (SmartLipo, Slim Lipo, Cool Lipo, ProLipo Plus): Is it for You?

 Reviewed by Scott R. Miller, MD, FACS

-You're feeling grumpy and lumpy, fretting about those stubborn pockets of fat that don't budge despite your dutiful workouts and healthy diet.
-Then, suddenly, the commercial on the car radio catches your ear.
+You’re feeling grumpy and lumpy, fretting about those stubborn pockets of fat that don’t budge despite your dutiful workouts and healthy diet.
+Then the commercial on the car radio catches your ear.
 Why not laser away that fat, just blast it out of your life, quickly and painlessly?

 What Is Laser Liposuction?

-Laser liposuction is one of many advances in liposuction, which is now the most commonly performed cosmetic surgery procedure in the United States as well as other countries.
+Laser liposuction is one of many advances in liposuction surgery, which is one of the most commonly performed cosmetic surgery procedures in the United States and many other countries.
 Other advances include water-assisted liposuction (Body-Jet) and ultrasound-assisted liposuction procedures such as Vaser-assisted liposuction.

-Just as in traditional liposuction, fluid a mixture of saline and local anesthetic is put under the skin in the area where the fat is to be vacuumed out.
+Just as in traditional liposuction, fluid is first injected under the skin in the area where fat is to be removed.
+This fluid contains a mixture of saline, local anesthetic and epinephrine (which constricts blood vessels and minimizes blood loss).

 Are You a Laser Lipo Candidate?

-Chances are, yes.
-If you have mild to moderate amounts of excess fat and skin laxity, the technique may work for you.
+If you have mild to moderate amounts of excess fat and skin laxity, laser lipo may work for you.
 Skin tends to become lax after about age 35.

-If you are about 20 percent overweight or less, you are probably a good candidate.
+If you are about 20 percent overweight or less, you are probably a good candidate for liposuction of the face, abdomen or other body area.
 The procedure is not a solution for obesity.
-If you are in good physical condition and have good muscle tone, you will likely respond very well to laser liposuction because your muscle tone provides underlying support for the tissues.
+If you are in good physical condition and have good muscle tone, you will likely respond very well to laser liposuction because your muscles will provide underlying support for the tissues.

-Laser lipo can be used on many areas, including the thighs, abdomen, arms, knees, face, neck and the back fat rolls.
-It's also useful in treating gynecomastia (excess male breast tissue), or ''man breasts."
+Laser lipo can be used on the thighs, abdomen, arms, knees, face and neck, as well as on back fat rolls.
+It’s also useful in treating gynecomastia (excess male breast tissue), or ”man breasts.”

 Preparation for Laser Liposuction